leanethedolphin/Sentence-Case/README.md

-# Sentence-Case
+# Title-Case
-Sentence Case Converter
+Title Case Converter

 Add the sentence(s) you want to alter to the last paragraph where it says to insert your text.